 Pro tip: Your breastmilk has antimicrobial proteins, anti-inflammatory, and antioxidative factors.
 Some moms swear by using breastmilk to help heal everything from cracked nipples to cradle cap.

 Get help as soon as everything isn’t going splendidly.
 Do not wait and try to struggle through issues on your own.
 Take advantage of the birth center and hospital staff to assist you with breastfeeding before you go home.
 You can use a lactation consultant or attend a breastfeeding support group.
 Often you will be able to find these resources at no cost.
 Even if breastfeeding is going well, it can be nice to go to a support group to meet other women going through the same thing as you.

 Breastfeeding can be very challenging in the first few days and weeks.
 This is new for you and your baby, and it may take some time to find your rhythm.
 The good news is that breastfeeding will keep getting easier, and you and your baby will get increasingly more comfortable with it.
 Early on, it may seem like your baby is constantly eating.
 As they grow, feedings will be further apart, and you will get to a point where it does not feel like they are permanently attached to your breast.
 Although breastfeeding is work, the benefits to your baby and their long-term health are well worth the effort.

 Thank you to the amazing companies that have supported this episode.

 Mommy Steps makes insoles specifically for pregnancy.
 They have insoles for athletic shoes and ones for flats or boots.
-You can even heat them in your oven and mold them to your own feet to make you more comfortable.
-Most importantly, these can prevent common foot issues during pregnancy.
+You can even heat them in your oven and mold them to your own feet.
 Mommy Steps is offering an exclusive 20% off for listeners of the Pregnancy Podcast.
 Click here to check them out and enter the promo code FEET when you checkout.